RAHULRNAIR2000/Java-Learnings/README.md

    Apply intermediate operations (like filtering or mapping).
    Apply a terminal operation (like collecting or forEach).

+   # Java microservices
+    Java microservices are a set of small, independent applications written in Java that work together to form a larger system.
+Each microservice has a specific, limited scope and runs in its own process, communicating with other services using lightweight protocols like HTTP or messaging

 # Projects Built

      1. Employee Management System